Ulrike Almut Sandig

 India (English World) - Seagull Books

 »This is language at it’s most crafted and tranformative, blisteringly contemporary, but with a kind auf austerity, too (...).
-Sandig is one of the most exciting contemporary writers of her generation, engaging in a vital alchemy of the here and now, and hers is a voice we urgently need in English.«
+Sandig is one of the most exciting contemporary writers of her generation, engaging in a vital alchemy of the here and now.«

 Karen Leeder, The Translation Pitch New Literary Voices With PEN